Here’s our butcher block countertops pros and cons including popular types of wood, cost and whether they are best for your kitchen design.

-Back in the 1880s, butchers worked on using thick rounds of sycamore; but these types of wood were prone to splitting.
+Back in the 1880s, butchers worked on using thick rounds of sycamore; but these types were prone to splitting.
 It was in the early 1900s when butchers started using maple – a hard wood which when straight cuts of this wood were glued together into a thick slab, it provided a sturdy, stable and durable work surface that better stood up to meatcutters’ cleavers.

 Today, the butcher block is the only type of countertop surface that allows for direct cutting and slicing.
 Also known as wood countertops, the butcher block countertop is a warm alternative to cool stone countertops.